Finnish Dragoon Regiment: Mobilisation

 At the outbreak of war in August 1914, the peace and war establishments of a cavalry regiment were practically the same.
 A squadron consists of about 150 men.
 The war establishment of a regiment may be taken as 1,000 of all ranks, and its fighting strength as 850 sabres.
 Each regiment had two specialist trained 'detachments', they were the reconnaissance group and the other were trained as pioneers tasked with the destruction of objects, etc. The reconnaissance troops worse a stripe of dark orange braid down the centre of the shoulder-strap.
 The pioneers wear a special badge on the sleeve consisting of a crossed shovel and pickaxe.

 In addition to the two specialist groups, a machine gun detachment of 8 x guns (typically the Maxim heavy machine-gun) would be attached to the senior regiment in a cavalry division.
 The regimental depot squadron when mobilised is doubled, to form two 'marching' (or field) squadrons and one dismounted detachment.
 The marching squadrons are sent to the 'field regiment' as soon as possible, while the dismounted detachment remained at the depot for training.
 When mobilised, the 20th's marching squadrons were composed of 201 officers and men, compared to the normal 191 for all other cavalry regiments.
 There were also 181 horses attached to the mounted squadron.

 The regimental uniform in 1914 consisted of the following: grey-blue breeches with a yellow thin stripe down length-wise on the entire leg, yellow thin stripe on the shoulder strap, with dark green piping on the great coat and collar patches.
 The regimental epaulette consisted of a script "D" with light blue stencilling.
 Because the regiment formed part of the Finland Inspectorate for administrative purposes, an "ef" (Ф) roughly equivalent to an English "F" was added with crimson stencilling below.

 The only difference with respect to the tunics compared to the infantry branch was that the cavalry had pointed cuffs.
 The caps were often worn peakless, but again followed the pattern used by the infantry.
 Fur caps were worn in winter.
 The rank and file were equipped with the 'dragoon version' (the shorter version) of the loved Mosin–Nagant bolt-action rifle (with strap), cartridge pouch (or bandolire), bayonet and sword.

 The war establishment of the regiment after mobilisation (not including the depot squadrons) was therefore divided into the following: 36 officers, 5 'officials' (medical officers, veterinary officer, accountant, and chaplain), 87 Non-commissioned officers, 833 combat 'rank and file', 60 non-combatants (everything from clerks, medical and veterinary dressers, chaplain's orderlies, armourers, and transport drivers), and 1,062 horses.

-In August 1914, the regiment (along with all other Finnish units, except that of the Guards) were under the command of the 22nd Army Corps, which had its headquarters in Helsingfors in the Grand Duchy of Finland.
+In August 1914, the regiment (along with all other Finnish units, except that of the Guards) were under the command of the 22nd Army Corps, which had its headquarters in Helsingfors (Helsinki) in the Grand Duchy of Finland.
 This corps in turn reported to the massive Saint Petersburg Military District.